Timeline: The Bastille Day attack in Nice

 July 17

-A man and a woman close to Bouhlel are arrested in Nice.
-Bouhlel's estranged wife is released, leaving a total of six people still detained in relation to the killings.
+A man and a woman close to Bouhlel were arrested in Nice early on Sunday and another was detained in the afternoon.
+Bouhlel's estranged wife was released, taking the number of people in detention over the killings to seven.

-Five people held for questioning in connection with the attack are presented to a judge and could be placed under formal investigation and charged.
+Bouhlel phoned his brother hours before the truck attack and sent a picture of himself laughing as he mingled with the crowd, the brother told Reuters.

-France's government, facing mounting criticism over security in Nice on the night of the deadly attack, says it is ordering an inquiry by the national police inspectorate.
+French Health Minister Marisol Touraine said 18 people, including a child, were still in a critical condition, while about 85 people in total were in hospital.

-(Reporting by Brian Love, Robert-Jan Bartunek and Bate Felix; Editing by Catherine Evans)
+(Reporting by Brian Love and Robert-Jan Bartunek; Editing by Andrew Callus and David Clarke)